 The Q/ISP Certification does not require you to complete Q/ISP hands-on classes - however to "validate" your security skills and use the "Qualified" symbol as your trust mark, you will be asked to complete the Q/PTL workshop, the Q/FE & Q/ND practical's that validate your tactical security skills.

-Security University has proven itself by obtaining an industry leader in Information Security, Clement Dupuis, as an instructor.
-His class has without a doubt provided me with the necessary knowledge I require to pass the CISSP as well as prepare me to be a successful contributor to the Information Systems Security industry.
+Security University has proven itself by obtaining an industry leader in Information Security. ken's CISSP class has without a doubt provided me with the necessary knowledge I require to pass the CISSP as well as prepare me to be a successful contributor to the Information Systems Security industry.
 I look forward to future classes with Security University and I would most definitely recommend them for anyone's training needs.
 Travis, retiring military

 One of the concerns that I have is most of the cert's which exist on the list tend toward paper IA personnel.

 Over the years, I have seen this in the MSCE® and CCNA® as examples.
 I have more than my fair share of certifications and I have taught cert courses for over 20 years.

 Q/EH® Qualified Ethical Hacker Certification exam tests on the following domains.

 Business of Ethical Hacking